 Recommended for Beach Bars because: The ultimate in casual beach bar, it boasts the added convenience of bayside boat access.

 The Turtle Club has a fairly extensive and well rounded wine list with some recognizable vintner names and an intriguing selection of vintages you will want to try for the first time.
 Plus it offers a full selection of beer and liquor.
 Most come here to dine because the food is as excellent as the front row view.
-Salads and seafood dominate the lunch menu, but there is a burger and hot pastrami on a pretzel roll, too.
+Salads and seafood dominate the lunch menu, plus you'll find a burger and hot pastrami on a pretzel roll, too.
 At dinner, choose from magnificently crafted temptations such as roasted Chilean sea bass with grilled pineapple, jumbo scallops with lemon scented grits and horseradish crusted snapper.

 Recommended for Beach Bars because: It has tables planted right in the sand, steps away from the Gulf of Mexico.